CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

 Discovery/pairing now sweeps through all supported channels until a timer responds.
 CommManager schedules timed hops (e.g., every few hundred milliseconds) across channels 1–13 during discovery to locate timers that were left on another channel.
 On success, discovery locks back to the stored channel.
 RemoteChannelManager keeps the stored channel authoritative so subsequent operations stay consistent.

 4.2.6.
 Channel Sync Messaging
 Protocol includes `SET_CHANNEL` messages.
 Whenever the stored channel changes (manual selection or during pairing) the remote sends `SET_CHANNEL` to the target timer so both sides remain on the same channel.
+The message is dispatched before the remote retunes locally to avoid a momentary split.
 Timers acknowledge by switching channels and replying with STATUS.

 5. Pairing and Device Management
 The remote will feature a user-friendly system for discovering, pairing, and managing slave devices.